rust-lang/book/second-edition/src/ch10-02-traits.md

 One restriction to note with trait implementations: we may implement a trait on a type as long as either the trait or the type are local to our crate.
-In other words, we aren't allowed to implement external traits on external types.
-We can't implement the `Display` trait on `Vec`, for example, since both `Display` and `Vec` are defined in the standard library.
+In other words, we aren’t allowed to implement external traits on external types.
+We can’t implement the `Display` trait on `Vec`, for example, since both `Display` and `Vec` are defined in the standard library.
 We are allowed to implement standard library traits like `Display` on a custom type like `Tweet` as part of our `aggregator` crate functionality.
-We could also implement `Summarizable` on `Vec` in our `aggregator` crate, since we've defined `Summarizable` there.
-This restriction is part of what's called the *orphan rule*, which you can look up if you're interested in type theory.
-Briefly, it's called the orphan rule because the parent type is not present.
+We could also implement `Summarizable` on `Vec` in our `aggregator` crate, since we’ve defined `Summarizable` there.
+This restriction is part of what’s called the *orphan rule*, which you can look up if you’re interested in type theory.
+Briefly, it’s called the orphan rule because the parent type is not present.
 Without this rule, two crates could implement the same trait for the same type, and the two implementations would
-conflict: Rust wouldn't know which implementation to use.
-Because Rust enforces the orphan rule, other people's code can't break your code and vice versa.
+conflict: Rust wouldn’t know which implementation to use.
+Because Rust enforces the orphan rule, other people’s code can’t break your code and vice versa.

 ### Default Implementations

-Sometimes it's useful to have default behavior for some or all of the methods in a trait, instead of making every implementation on every type define custom behavior.
-When we implement the trait on a particular type, we can choose to keep or override each method's default behavior.
+Sometimes it’s useful to have default behavior for some or all of the methods in a trait, instead of making every implementation on every type define custom behavior.
+When we implement the trait on a particular type, we can choose to keep or override each method’s default behavior.

 Listing 10-14 shows how we could have chosen to specify a default string for the `summary` method of the `Summarize` trait instead of only choosing to only